tourhunter-com/help-tourhunter-com/_articles-en/how_to_cancel_a_booking.md

 ## **Step 1**

 Autorize as Supplier (owner or employee).
-Or as an Agent whom have an access for editing a Supplier's bookings.
-See also the article [*"How to setup an Agent profile?"*]({% link _articles-en/how_to_setup_an_agent_profile.md %}) for setup an access for an Agent for editing a Supplier's bookings.
+Or as an Agent (owner or employee) who have an access for editing a Supplier's bookings.

 ## **Step 2**